 How To Use The Bounce On Your Wedges

-Bounce is the angle at which the leading edge of the club sits above the ground at address.
-It stops the leading edge from digging into the turf but how can you use that to your advantage?
+Firstly, we should probably clarify what we mean by the term 'bounce'.
+Golf Monthly Top 50 Coach John Jacobs describes this as the angle at which the leading edge of the club sits above the ground at address.
+It stops the leading edge from digging into the turf, so how can you use that to your advantage?

-2. With a shallower delivery, you don’t need that bounce.
-With too much bounce, your back edge starts impacting the ground first and throws the leading edge up into the air.
+With a shallower delivery, you don’t need that bounce, but with too much bounce, your back edge starts impacting the ground first and throws the leading edge up into the air.

-5. Also remember to consider where you normally play your golf.
-For example, if you face lots of tight lies – maybe on a links – less bounce may be preferable so you can get to the bottom of the ball more easily.
+It's also important to consider where you play golf most often.
+If you face a lot of tight lies, for example on a links course, less bounce may be preferable so you can get to the bottom of the ball more easily.

 Location: Cumberwell Park